camwebb/treetracker-decisions/0012-species-data.md

 The **displayed species** in Treetracker, will be:

- * `localname.name`, when there is not yet a `taxonmap` connection to the herbarium, and,
+ * `localname.name`, when there is not yet a `taxonmap` connection to the herbarium.
+The most recent determination will be shown if there are several.
  * `herbarium.name` plus `localname.name` plus `link`, when there is a `taxonmap` connection to the herbarium. `link` will be a hyperlink to the public representation of species data in `herbarium+`.
+Where there are several match choices made between a localname and a globalname, the latest choice will be shown, unless an authority/confidence hierarchy has been created for different users of the herbarium.

 ### 2. Modify ‘Verify’ admin panel

+_(addresses problems A, C)_

  * Hiding the current species list
  * Adding the capability to add a species name